 $$$ I’m talking the cold hard cash!! $$$

 Even at the tail end of my addiction, I had tampered myself down to just a little over a pint of tequila a night.
+The drinking cost dominated my spending.
 In the rural area I live at, the price of that could vary between $10 to $15 a pop.
 Using a simple spending calculator online, it’s easy to calculate about $7,200-$11,000 spent on alcohol.
 Just about 10k a year!

 Keep in mind, that’s at a time where my drinking had significantly slowed, so in years prior it would easily be double or more!